by Neil Thurman

 BBC Three was the first major TV channel to close its broadcast platform and reinvent itself online.
 Four years on the BBC is considering bringing it back to linear television.
 My new study is the first to analyse changes in how BBC Three is consumed and the shows it offers.

 Today Enders Analysis publish an edited version of my study as a report to their subscribers.
-The full version, which will appear in Convergence, is available now for everyone to read.
+The full version, is published in Convergence.
 The main findings are summarised in this post.

 First, BBC Three as a destination is viewed for 89% less time per year since it reinvented itself online than it was on linear television before.
 Even including the viewing of BBC Three shows aired on other BBC TV channels, the decline is still 72%.